 FOXG1 is located on 14q12.
 It encodes the forkhead box protein G1, FoxG1, a transcriptional factor with expression restricted to fetal and adult brain and testis.
 Truncating mutations have been identified in two patients with the congenital variant of Rett syndrome.
 Large deletions of the 14q12 region encompassing the FOXG1 gene as well as an inversion of the FOXG1 gene have also been described in some patients.

 Mutations in the FOXG1 have been identified in the congenital variant form of RTT syndrome.
-Overall, sequence and deletiona analysis will identify mutations in about 4% of RTT patients that are MECP2 and CDKL5 negative.
+Overall, mutations are present in about 4% of RTT patients that are MECP2 and CDKL5 negative.
 The analytical sensitivity of this assay is 99%.

-Known mutation analysis of the FOXG1 gene is available to family members for mutations previously identified by sequence analysis or deletion/duplication analysis.
+Known mutation analysis is available to family members for mutations previously identified by sequence analysis.

-Prenatal testing is available to individuals who are confirmed carriers of mutations in the FOXG1 gene.
-Please contact the laboratory director to discuss appropriateness of testing prior to collecting a prenatal specimen.
+Prenatal Testing is available to adult females who are confirmed carriers of mutations.
+Please contact the laboratory director to discuss appropriate testing prior to collecting a prenatal specimen.